donomii/racketprogs/pmoo/README.md

+# Overview

-# This is pmoo, a MOO written in Golang.
+This is pmoo, a MOO written in Golang.

 It is loosely inspired by LambdaMOO, but doesn't share any code with it.
 I have tried to follow the general design of LambdaMOO, and I am working while looking at LambdaMOO source code, playing on my own LambdaMOO instance and reading the LambdaMOO docs, but the result is significantly different in every way.
 It is LambdaMOO with the benefit of 25 years of programming language progress making it better and worse in parts.

 This is not an attempt to recreate the classic online MOOs.
-I'm probably never going to bother recreating the complex security system that was needed to allow strangers to interact with each other on a shared server.
+I'm never going to bother recreating the complex security system that was needed to allow strangers to interact with each other on a shared server.
 Instead, this is an attempt to use the MOO concept in other projects.
 I have no idea how it will turn out, but it's the most fun programming project that I have done in a long time.

 There is a list of major differences below.

 Warning:  There is currently no security system, at all.
-Do not allow strangers to access pmoo.
-The coordinator node exposes API endpoints with no security checks at all.
+Do not allow strangers to access pmoo, on your local machine or over the network.
+The network coordinator node exposes API endpoints with no security checks at all.
 Only run cluster mode on a fully secure network!

 ## Install